-A large, dimpled jacket on the coat and a plate on the conical bottom make sure the temperature inside the brite tank is always optimal.
+A large, dimpled jacket on the coat makes sure the temperature inside the brite tank is always optimal.
 Thanks to the vertical construction of the cooling jacket, the stored liquids will be efficiently chilled even if the tank is not full to the brim.

 Durable, high-quality materials enable the bright beer tank to stay in pristine condition, even after years of professional usage.

 |Type||Capacity (L)||Capacity (US gal)||Total Volume (L)||Total Volume (US gal)||Diameter (mm)||Total Height (mm)||Shell Height (mm)|

 A brite tank, also known as a bright beer tank, is a vessel used for the maturation, clarification and carbonation of beer.
 It gets its name after the clear, bright beer that results from is usage.

 It’s usually equipped with some sort of carbonation system designed to significantly cut down carbonation times.

 Most brewers use the bright beer tank as a serving vessel and for general storage.